Cairine Wilson: Achievements

 Wilson was recognized for her continuous dedication to advocacy-related work.
 She served as the Chairman of the Canadian-American Women’s Committee, President of the Princess Alice Foundation for the Training of Youth Leaders, Vice-President of the Victorian Order of Nurses, Honorary President of the Ottawa Young Women’s Christian Association and the Save the Children Fund.
 In 1930, Wilson established the National Organization of Young Liberals, with the support of her friends and family.
 Wilson would send groups of youth across Canada on a periodical basis, in hopes of providing them with a better understanding of politics.

 Death

-Cairine Wilson died suddenly of a heart attack at the age of 77 years on Saturday, March 3, 1962.
+Cairine Wilson died suddenly of a heart attack at the age of 77 on Saturday, March 3, 1962.
 She spent three weeks at the Civic hospital in Ottawa with complications that were emerging from her hip fractures that she suffered from a year before her death.
 Wilson's funeral services took place on a Tuesday at the St. Andrew's Presbyterian Church in Ottawa.

-A secondary school in Orleans, Ontario is named after Wilson.
+Cairine Wilson Secondary School, a secondary school in Orleans, Ontario is named after Wilson.